ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/02-metagenomics.md

 Using the algorithm depicted above, the result from Kraken2 is a classification for each read in our fastq files.

 In order to run Kraken2, one has to build corresponding database first, the command to build the standard Kraken2 database is _kraken2-build --standard --threads 24 --db kraken.db_.
 This will download NCBI taxonomic information, as well as the complete genomes in RefSeq for the bacterial, archaeal, and viral domains, along with the human genome and a collection of known vectors (UniVec_Core).
-The build process is the most time-consuming, so we are not going to perform that in this workshop.
+The build process is the most time-consuming, so we are not going to perform it in this workshop.
+We will link to the Kraken database Nik has created.

 #### <font color='red'> Start Exercise 2: </font>